willjasen/obsidian-proxmox-notes/README.md

 ---

 ## Features
-- Automatically creates or updates notes for each VM and LXC in your Proxmox cluster
+- Create a one-way sync of notes from Proxmox VMs and containers into notes in Obsidian

 ## Installation
 1. **Clone or download this repository.**